A nonconforming saddle point least squares approach for elliptic interface problems: The general non-conforming SPLS approach

 \subsection{Iterative solvers}

-When solving \eqref{abstract:variational2_h} on $(V_h,\M_h=\C^{-1}BV_h)$ or $(V_h,\M_h=R_h\C^{-1}BV_h)$, a global linear system might be difficult to assemble as one may not be able to find simple local bases for the space $\M_h$.
-Nevertheless, it is possible to solve \eqref{abstract:variational2_h} without an explicit basis for $\M_h$ by using the Uzawa (U), Uzawa Gradient (UG), or Uzawa Conjugate Gradient (UCG) algorithm.
+When solving \eqref{abstract:variational2_h} on $(V_h,\M_h=\C^{-1}BV_h)$ or $(V_h,\M_h=R_h\C^{-1}BV_h)$, a global linear system might be difficult to assemble as one may not be able to find simple local bases for the space $\M_h$, especially for the projection type of trial space.
+Nevertheless, it is possible to solve \eqref{abstract:variational2_h} without an explicit basis for $\M_h$ choice of by using the Uzawa (U), Uzawa Gradient (UG), or Uzawa Conjugate Gradient (UCG) algorithm.
 We will describe each algorithm below.
 For implementation and convergence analysis for such algorithms, it is essential to use the $(\cdot,\cdot)_h$ inner product on $\M_h$.

 To obtain the UCG algorithm, the UG algorithm is modified as in \cite{braess, verfurtth84} by the following steps.
 First, we define $d_1:=q_1$ in {\bf Step 1}.
 Then, we modify {\bf Step 2} by replacing $ b(\cdot , q_j)$ with $b(\cdot, d_j)$, where $\{d_j\}$ is a sequence of conjugate directions.
 The resulting algorithm is as follows: